OgaoNeema/ogaoneema/README.md

 I am **Neema Ogao**, a computer science student and a tech enthusiast.
 I am passionate about learning, building, and experimenting with technology.
 Here are a few quick highlights about me:

 - 🌟**Frontend Development Fan:** I love crafting sleek, interactive web applications that engage users.
-- 🛡️**Cybersecurity Learner:** I am currently diving into the fascinating world of cybersecurity.
+- 🛡️**Cybersecurity Learner:** I am currently diving into the world of cybersecurity.
 - 💻**Tech Stack:** I am fluent in multiple technologies(and still exploring more!).

 ---